abhishekgoenka/training/angular/lab1/README.md

 The following command installs the Angular CLI globally
 > npm install -g @angular/cli

+To update the CLI version, you should uninstall it and reinstall it with the following commands:

+> npm uninstall -g angular-cli

+> npm cache clean

+> npm install -g angular-cli

 # New Project
 Generating and serving an Angular project via a development server Create and run a new project:
 * ng new my-project